 Opting for an SE Off-Road adds special shocks and tires, skid plates, Hill Descent Control, Hill Start Assist, a moonroof and a Bose audio system, while leather upholstery is standard on the top-of-the-line LE and available as an option on the SE Off-Road.
 The LE also adds a front power passenger seat, mirror and pedal memory functions and wood-toned interior trim accents.

-Used Pathfinder shoppers should also note that the new V8 engine can be found only on the SE and LE models, and when so equipped, also come with 18-inch alloy wheels.
+Older Pathfinder shoppers should also note that the V8 engine can be found only on the SE and LE models, and when so equipped, also come with 18-inch alloy wheels.

 Models can also be found with optional packages such as the SE Premium Package which includes a moonroof, a Bose audio system, automatic headlights and a HomeLink transceiver.
 The SE Leather Package includes leather upholstery and heated power seats, while the HDD Navigation Package for the LE adds navigation, a 9.3GB "Music Server", Bluetooth, a rear entertainment system and keyless start.

 And in terms of safety, this Pathfinder received a score of four out of five stars for frontal-impact crash protection and five stars for side-impact protection for both the front and back rows.